RIT-2612/SheZone-Women-s-Safety-App/README.md

 - Project Execution Video

 5. Team:
-Developed by Rithika Rani.B and Teammate Priyadharshini.S .From the Department of Computer Science and Engineering (III Year) at Panimalar Engineering College.
+Developed by "Rithika Rani.B and Teammate Priyadharshini.S" .From the Department of "Computer Science and Engineering (III Year) at Panimalar Engineering College".

 - This repository contains only documentation and reports of the SheZone project.
 - The source code is kept private for security and academic reasons.